Accomplishments

 Fostering Regional Coordinated Vegetation Management for the Truckee River

-One Truckee River with the Nevada Land Trust started and continues to lead a regional coordinated vegetation management effort to improve the ecological function of the river system.
+One Truckee River with the Nevada Land Trust started and continue to lead a regional coordinated vegetation management effort to improve the ecological function of the river system.
 The work includes: initial planning, vegetation coordination assessment, restoration planning, and fundraising efforts.
-We manage an active Technical Working Group representing 16 local agencies with authority or involvement in vegetation management along the river and have completed a Framework Vegetation Management and Restoration Plan
+We manage an active Technical Working Group representing 16 local agencies with authority or involvement in vegetation management along the river and have completed a Framework Vegetation Management and Restoration Plan.

-The Truckee River Urban Tree Workforce Program
+The One Truckee River Workforce Program

 Our 5-person crew is busy removing invasives and cleaning up the Truckee’s riverbanks along the 2-mile stretch of the Truckee River from Lake Street to Galletti Way, thanks to the support from Nevada Division of Forestry, the City of Reno, and the Reno Initiative for Shelter and Equality.